PackeTsar/meraki-cli/COMMAND_GUIDE.md

 ##### Arguments
 - `--serial` (string): Serial
 - `--sims` (array): List of SIMs.
 If a SIM was previously configured and not specified in this request, it will remain unchanged.
+- `--simOrdering` (array): Specifies the ordering of all SIMs for an MG: primary, secondary, and not-in-use (when applicable).
+It's required for devices with 3 or more SIMs and can be used in place of 'isPrimary' for dual-SIM devices.
+To indicate eSIM, use 'sim3'.
+Sim failover will occur only between primary and secondary sim slots.
 - `--simFailover` (object): SIM Failover settings.